Back to All Events

 Are you ready to dive into a hands-on, creative experience that combines art, design, and craft?
 Join our Mosaic Workshop and discover the ancient art form of mosaics, re-imagined for the modern world.
 Whether you're a seasoned artist or a beginner looking for a new creative outlet, this workshop is designed to inspire and empower you to create beautiful, one-of-a-kind works of art!

-This hands-on workshop will guide you through the fascinating world of mosaics, where colour, texture, and creativity come together in beautiful, timeless designs.
+This hands-on workshop will guide you through the fascinating world of mosaics, where colour, texture, and creativity come together in your own unique design.

-Step-by-Step Guidance: From beginners to advanced, the facilitator will walk you through the entire mosaic process, helping you design, cut, and assemble your own mosaic masterpiece.
+Step-by-Step Guidance: From beginners to advanced, mosaic artist Meg Leslie will walk you through the entire mosaic process, helping you design, cut, and assemble your own mosaic masterpiece.

-Master Mosaic Techniques: Learn everything from basic cutting and gluing techniques to advanced design and grouting methods, so you can confidently create mosaic art in any style.
+2. Master Mosaic Techniques: Learn everything from basic cutting and gluing techniques to advanced design and grouting methods, so you can confidently create mosaic art.

-Work with Beautiful Materials: Explore a wide array of materials, including glass, ceramics, and stones.
+3. Work with Beautiful Materials: Explore a wide array of materials, including mirror, ceramics, beads, buttons, jewellery, marbles, and stones.
 You’ll have plenty of options to play with texture, shape, and colour to create a vibrant and one-of-a-kind design.
+Don’t forget to bring your own treasures!

-Take Home a Piece of Art: At the end of the workshop, you’ll leave with a completed mosaic that you crafted yourself—perfect for display in your home or as a thoughtful gift.
+4. Take Home a Piece of Art: At the end of the workshop, you’ll leave with a completed mosaic that you crafted yourself—perfect as a functional tray in your home, a piece of art, or a thoughtful gift.

 What is pique assiette?
 Pique assiette is a style of mosaic that incorporates ceramic shards, broken dishes and other found objects into a design.
 While traditional mosaics used small cubes that were relatively uniformly shaped, pique assiette tends to use nonuniform pieces.
 The term pique assiette has a French origin and various sources say it means “stolen plate” or “broken plate.”
 It also refers to someone who is a “scrounger,” which of course fits because most pique assiette art is created with recycled or “scrounged” materials.